ruslanbutivchencko89/Cart/README.md

 # Cart

-Cart is a php widget for calculate price.
+Cart is a php widget for the price calculation.

 ## Usage